 Creating a brand is more than just designing a logo.
 It is creating a voice and a vision for your business that is recognizable, relatable, and retainable to your customer base.
 It conveys exactly who you are, what your message is, and what your overall vision is every time your brand is displayed.
 Consistency is key in Branding, and without a guide, it can easily be open to interpretation and artistic license in its use.

 In approaching the creation of a new brand, you need to first establish exactly what message your business is trying to convey.
 Are you service based or product based?
 Are you a Business to Business, Business to Consumer or a Business to Industry?
 Are you trying to instill a sense of trust or corporate structure, are you a manufacturer of industrial parts or supplies, or are you more a lifestyle brand?
 Is your message one of luxury and elegance, trendy technological, minimalistic, rustic nostalgia?
 These are all important factors that need to be determined before brand development can begin.
-I understand how overwhelming this part of the process can be for those of you just starting out (or trying to reinvent yourself), so I’ve created a Brand Questionnaire that can help you through it with a series of easy questions that you can download here.
+I understand how overwhelming this part of the process can be for those of you just starting out (or trying to reinvent yourself), but these are questions that need to be thought out before answered.
 Think of it as your basic blueprint you can go over with your Marketing Team to help narrow down the scope and reach your ultimate brand vision.

 Once you and your Marketing Team have determined what message and vision you’re going for, then the next important step is the Creative Brief with your Designer or Design Team.
 It’s their job to fully understand your direction and to conceptualize visuals that will be used in the execution no matter what platform – from business cards and letterhead, to your website, to social media across the board and everywhere else that will display your brand.